EnigmaCurry/d.rymcg.tech/traefik/README.md

-Instead, certificates are explicitly managed by the Traefik [static configuration template](https://github.com/EnigmaCurry/d.rymcg.tech/blob/e6a4d0285f04d6d7f07fb9a5ec403ba421229747/traefik/config/traefik.yml#L80-L87) directly on the endpoint.
-Therefore you must configure the certificate domains, *and reinstall Traefik*, before these certificates are needed.
+Instead, certificates are explicitly managed by the Traefik [static configuration template](https://github.com/EnigmaCurry/d.rymcg.tech/blob/e6a4d0285f04d6d7f07fb9a5ec403ba421229747/traefik/config/traefik.yml#L80-L87) directly on the entrypoint.
+Therefore you must configure the certificate domains, *and reinstall Traefik*, before these certificates may be used.

 `make certs` is an interactive tool that configures the `TRAEFIK_ACME_CERT_DOMAINS` variable in the Traefik